 “I originally came into the course with goals of being a 3D animator, being able to make inanimate objects come alive was so appealing to me.
 After a couple of failed attempts, I worked out that I didn’t really have the patience for the process, and ultimately didn’t feel that animating was what I wanted to be doing.
 However, thanks to other classes at JMC, I soon discovered the process of rigging a character.
 Rather than animate a character, I was designing the way in which I wanted a character to bend and move.
 Being able to see one of my rigs come to life was, and still is, one of the coolest, and most rewarding things that I have been able to do.

 Because of this I think the biggest thing that studying at JMC helped prep me for the industry was giving me an environment to work in that I could use to get a taste of all areas of the 3D pipeline.
 This enabled me to figure out exactly what it was that I was both good at, and enjoyed.
-Once you find what it is your passionate about, there’s no stopping you!”
+Once you find what it is you're passionate about, there’s no stopping you!”

 After graduation, Daniel got work at Pixel Zoo after someone put a call out for 3D generalists on Facebook.
 “I was super lucky that it just so happened that this person was an old student of one of the lecturers from JMC whom then passed on my information.
 Thankfully they were looking for someone with a 3D generalist skill set who was competent at character rigging which fitted me perfectly.